jarsen/Pipes/README.md

 2 |> increment // returns 3
 ```

-Using the `.` operator is the most common and clean way in most cases to chain together instance method calls.
+Typically, using the `.` operator is the most common and clean way in most cases to chain together instance method calls.

 ``` Swift
 let isEven: Int->Bool = { x in x % 2 == 0 }